5/1/2019

 Brian

-Just to reinforce Derek's point, and I think you've been hearing me speak to this over the last probably year, year and a half, in terms of the tremendous growth we're seeing in the energy complex, particularly out of the Asia Pacific region.
-We're very proud of that continued trend this past quarter.
-So Derek, alluded to the crude oil being up, I think it's approximately 15% alone, and that's its third highest record out of Asia Pacific.
-We're seeing nice growth coming out of Hong Kong, South Korea, as well as China driving the demand for that product.
-He alluded to earlier also the growth that we've seen in our Bob futures.
-It's up about 9%.
-And we're seeing, again, nice growth coming out of our commercials.
-Commercials are up for our crude oil, up about 9%.
-Commercials are up about 22% for our Bob.
+Just to reinforce Derek's point, and I think you've been hearing me speak to this over the last probably year, year and a half, in terms of the tremendous growth we're seeing in the energy complex, particularly out of the Asia-Pacific region.
+We're very proud of that continued trend this past quarter or so.
+Derek alluded to the crude oil being up, I think it's approximately 15% alone, and that's its third highest record out of Asia Pacific.
+We're seeing nice growth coming out of Hong Kong, South Korea, as well as China, driving the demand for that product.
+He alluded to earlier also the growth that we've seen in Arbab Futures, which It's up about 9%, and we're seeing, again, nice growth coming out of our commercials.
+Commercials are up for our crude oil up about 9%.
+Commercials are up about 22% for our bobs.
 So as we're driving to those end users, reaching out to them, we have the benefits of the export capabilities coming into these regions.
 This will be a continued area of emphasis for us and growth.

 speaker

 And just let me just pile on a little bit here for good measure.
-Derek said something earlier, which I think is really important.
+You know, Derek said something earlier, which I think is really important.
 When you look at the open interest of the different crude products, they basically are down identical numbers.
-So if in fact the volume numbers are being different, you'd see a bigger skew in that particular number and you're not seeing it.
-And just to reemphasize, I think that when you're calculating volumes from spreads that happened several years ago and the factors that have changed from today, just being a global market, it's really hard to make them applicable to today's marketplace.
+So if, in fact, the volume numbers would be different, you'd see a bigger skew in that particular number, and you're not seeing it.
+And just to reemphasize, I think that when you're calculating volumes from spreads that happen – several years ago, and the factors that have changed from today, just being a global market, it's really hard to make them applicable to today's marketplace.
 So I think hopefully that was a good color for you to see that you can't use the same measures that you used a few years ago when these spreads widened.
-It is helpful.
+That is helpful.
 Thank you.

 speaker